Frequently Asked Questions

 When will the application be available?

-The application forms are available starting May 14, and will be accepted beginning May 21 at municipal Customer Service Centres and municipally owned Recreation Centres.
-Carefully review the application to ensure you have all the documentation required.
+The application forms are available each year starting in early May and will open for applications in mid-May.
+Applications can be submitted online (by email) or in-person at one of our Customer Service Centres and municipally owned Recreation Centres.

 Is there anyone who can help me with my application?